Time for Sanity in Insurance Claims

 The Growing Chaos in the Claims System

+The insurance sector is witnessing an erosion of confidence.
+According to industry observers, nearly 40% of customer grievances reported to insurance ombudsmen relate to claims settlement disputes — from delayed approvals to denial of cashless access.
 In health insurance, the core issue stems from disagreements between hospitals and insurers on package rates and standard treatment guidelines.
 Many hospitals argue that the rates prescribed by insurers do not reflect current costs of treatment, diagnostics, and consumables.
 Insurers, on the other hand, claim rampant overcharging by hospitals and lack of billing transparency.

 Read about: GST Exemption Hurting Insurance Brokers: Private Insurers Cut Commissions to Offset Input Tax Credit Loss